A traditional red and gold Chinese marquee gate welcoming visitors to Chinatown Las Vegas.

-Welcome to the definitive locals’ guide to Chinatown Las Vegas.
-This vibrant, three-mile district along Spring Mountain Road is a must-visit cultural hub minutes west of the Strip.
-Forget the buffets and discover a world of authentic Asian cuisine, unique shopping plazas, late-night karaoke, and world-famous tiki bars.
-Whether you are familiar with the area or this is your first visit, you will enjoy discovering something new with this guide.
+Welcome to the definitive locals’ manual to Chinatown Las Vegas.
+This vibrant, bustling three-mile lifestyle district along Spring Mountain Road serves as a premier cultural hub positioned just minutes west of the Las Vegas Strip.
+Step away from the standard resort buffets to discover an extraordinary world of authentic pan-Asian cuisine, densely packed shopping plazas, late-night karaoke rooms, and world-famous immersive tiki lounges.
+Whether you are a valley resident tracking down small-batch ingredients or a first-time tourist plotting a culinary detour, this neighborhood always reveals something spectacular.

 What to Know Before You Go to Chinatown Las Vegas

-• Location: The district is centered on Spring Mountain Road, beginning about one mile west of the Las Vegas Strip and running through the Spring Valley neighborhood.
+• Geographic Location: The designated district runs straight along Spring Mountain Road, beginning roughly one mile west of the Las Vegas Strip (directly behind Treasure Island) and cutting straight through the heart of the Spring Valley neighborhood.

-The modern storefronts and pedestrian area at Shanghai Plaza in Las Vegas Chinatown
+The modern two-story pedestrian walkways and bustling storefronts of Shanghai Plaza in Las Vegas.

 Korea Town Plaza